FavourU/Niyo_Bootcamp_Final_Project_Spotify_Dataset/README.md

 The Presentation will explain the background and my objectives of this project.

 ## PowerPoint Presentation
+This Powerpoint will cover some insights I gained from the datasets using SQL, Python, PowerBi and Excel.
+I will apply the data to try and solve a business questions in relation to TWICE who are a Kpop girls group.
+In trying to understand what causes songs to rank in the top 10, i will also observe ways that TWICE can increase their streaming numbers, as well as realistic goals that they should set for themselves.

+#My objectives:
-What the dataset is about:
+1. What are the top 10 songs
-My objectives
+2. What factors contribute to streaming number?
+3. What recommendations would be useful to TWICE so that their song can reach top 10?

-The preswentation will cover a range of different visuals which will work together to give insigh on the data and help me build the reccommendations at the end.
+The presentation will cover a range of different visuals which will work together to give insigh on the data and help me build the reccommendations at the end.

 ## SQL